Sandbox

 }

-Sandbox errors appear as tool.message events with status: "error".
-Common scenarios:
+Sandbox errors surface as tool.message events with status: "error".
+Typical cases:

-- Timeout — Filesystem operations time out after 60 seconds; commands after 3 minutes by default.
+- Timeout — Filesystem ops after 60 seconds; commands after 3 minutes by default.

-- File not found — The requested path doesn't exist in the sandbox.
+- File not found — The path is not in the sandbox.

-- Command failure — Non-zero exit code from a shell command.
+- Command failure — Non-zero exit code from the shell.

 Limitations

-- One sandbox per chat — You cannot have multiple code sandboxes in a single chat.
+- One sandbox per chat — A single chat cannot run multiple code sandboxes.

-- Sandbox resume time — If the sandbox has been idle for a while, resuming it may take a few seconds (up to 60 seconds if archived).
+- Resume delay — After idle time, resuming a sandbox can take a few seconds (up to about 60 seconds if archived).

-- No sandbox management API — Clients cannot create, delete, or hibernate sandboxes directly.
-Sandbox lifecycle is managed by the AI during chat.
+- No direct sandbox API — Clients cannot create, delete, or hibernate sandboxes; lifecycle is driven by the model during chat.

-- Stream reconnection — The SSE stream closes after approximately 285 seconds.
-Clients must reconnect via the
+- Stream reconnection — The SSE stream ends after roughly 285 seconds; clients must reconnect via